appium/appium-xcuitest-driver/README.md

 ### mobile: resetLocationService

 Reset the location service on real device since Appium 1.22.0.
+It could delay a few seconds to reflect the lcoation by system.
 It raises an error if the device is simulator or an error occurred during the reset.

 ## Known issues